Reverse Sear Prime Rib

 You can see the seasonings here are not so much that it becomes a crust, but just enough for flavoring the beef in a way that I judge to be appropriate for the size.
 With that said, you are welcome to add more herbs or pepper if you like.

 Place the prime rib in a 250F oven for several hours, until it hits an interior temperature of 120F.
-It will look like this:
+That will give you medium rare, and it will look like this:

 There’s some browning on the outsides, but not a ton.